cpruvost/devopsdb/docs/03-devcs-terraform.md

 When finished look at the build Log.

-Now in the Job "Db_Instance_Creation", you delete the comments # after the line 4.
+Now in the Job "Db_Instance_Creation", you can delete all the comments # after the line 4.

 You run the job again.
 It will take at least 1h to create the database so you have time to create the next jobs of this workshop.
 At the end of the first job you will have the IP Address of the new Database.